CCNA vs CompTIA Network+: Which Should I Get?

 CCNA Routing and Switching is a Cisco-specific networking certification.
 While it is still considered a beginner-level certification, most professionals consider it to be significantly more challenging than the CompTIA Network+ exam.

-This exam goes into much more in-depth topics compared to the foundational knowledge offered by Network+, but this is also the reason why hiring managers tend to value the CCNA over Network+.
+This exam goes into much more in-depth topics compared to the foundational knowledge of Network+.
+This is one reason why hiring managers tend to value the CCNA over Network+.
 Here are two reasons why you may consider CCNA over Network+:

 - You already have a few years of networking experience